 - Education increases your potential salary and brings future opportunities

 - It is the key to advancement in your profession

 - The speed of innovation is increasing rapidly with technology.
 You learn or get left behind.

 - We are increasingly competing with a global market that values education

 - Innovation comes when you “cross-pollinate” by mixing your specialty with concepts in other fields.

 There are lots of good places to find free education.
 Libraries are full of useful and interesting books.
 Satellite TV has tons of educational channels.
 My favorite is getting paid to learn at work.
 I once heard a statistic that only 2% of employees take advantage of job education benefits.
 Do you?
 Of course, the Internet is the one of best sources around.
-Why do you think so many non-profits (like this one, this one, or this one) are working to bring affordable internet access to developing nations?
+Why do you think so many non-profits (like this one or this one) are working to bring affordable internet access to developing nations?
 They know that with internet access comes free education for everyone.
 So hop in and get a piece of the pie.
 These are some of the best sites out there for free learning:

 - Khan Academy (http://www.khanacademy.org) - A free library of over 1800 video lessons on a variety of subjects including economics, statistics, chemistry, physics, and lots of math.
 Very impressive.

 - Academic Earth (http://www.academicearth.org) - Recorded Online Lectures from professors at Yale, MIT, UCBerkeley, Princton, Stanford, Harvard, and other elite universities.
 You have to see it to believe it!